patchon/arduino-games/README.md

 Every game has its own folder that contains a readme and schematics.
 All schematics are created with the free online tool [easyeda](https://easyeda.com/editor) and can be uploaded and modified according to your needs.

 # Prerequires
-In order to be able to build and run these games you'll need to have,
+In order to be able to build and run these games you'll need to have something like,
 - An Arduino 2560 (or similar)
 - Electrical components, such as
   - A few LED's